NathanRSmith/lib-courier-js/README.md

 courier.onPattern('^test.*', (ctx, name, data) => ...);
 ```

-Return values are ignored, but errors are not swallowed (may be an option in the future).
+Return values are ignored and errors thrown synchronously are swallowed (may be an option in the future).

 ### Push/Pull